What Murdoch sees as the rise of anti-Semitism is, in fact, the rise of anti-Israelism.

 Alan Hart is a former ITN and BBC Panorama foreign correspondent who covered wars and conflicts wherever they were taking place in the world and specialized in the Middle East.
 His Latest book Zionism: The Real Enemy of the Jews, is a three-volume epic in its American edition.
 He blogs on www.alanhart.net and tweets on www.twitter.com/alanauthor.

-Posted by Alan Hart on October 30, 2010, With 0 Reads, Filed under Israel, Palestine, World.
+Posted by Alan Hart on October 30, 2010, With 295 Reads Filed under World.
 You can follow any responses to this entry through the RSS 2.0.
-Both comments and pings are currently closed.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.